Its been a while since I coded one of those two hours web-experiment.

 Coding celular authomatas using the GPU is very easy, you only need to create two texture buffers and a shader that reads from one and draws to the other the result of applying the rules to every cell.
 Once you have computed the full grid, you can write the result on the screen.
 It is similar to coding a PostProcessing effect.
 The only important steps are to disable the use of mipmaps and to start the first buffer with some data.

 Executing Conway in the GPU allows to execute huge grids really fast.
 Using WebGL the texture max size is 4096×4096 and in my test I could execute more than 60 steps per second.

-But because Conway only has two steps, I could easily codify four steps per pixel using the four color values (RGBA), so I could reach without effort a grid of 8192×8192 cells.
+But because Conway only has two states, I could easily codify four cells per pixel using the four color values (RGBA), so I could reach without effort a grid of 8192×8192 cells.
 And I could even try to store more states per color value using the 8 bits per channel, but that would make the shader source a little bit ugly.

 I think I will make another try with cellular authomatas but instead of conway I will use another set of rules, like reactive textures, they are more artistic to play with.